rudderlabs/rudderstack-docs/stream-sources/rudderstack-sdk-integration-guides/rudderstack-javascript-sdk/quick-start-guide.md

 In the above example, the method tracks the event ‘**test track event GA3**’, and information such as the revenue, currency, anonymousId.

-For more information, refer to the [`track`](https://docs.rudderstack.com/stream-sources/rudderstack-sdk-integration-guides/rudderstack-javascript-sdk#track) API call.
+For more information, refer to the [`track`](https://docs.rudderstack.com/stream-sources/rudderstack-sdk-integration-guides/rudderstack-javascript-sdk#track) API method.

 You can use this method to track various other success metrics for your website, such as user signups, item purchases, article bookmarks, and much more.